EverLand1/QuicKitty/README.md

 Primarially made for script kiddies and beginners to quickly implement in competitions (everyone has to start somewhere!).

-Just open powershell (not even as administrator) by using the Win+r shortcut, typing "powershell", and pressing enter.
-Now, you're good to go!
+## Open powershell (not even as administrator) by using the Win+R shortcut, typing "powershell", and pressing enter.

 These standalone commands must be run before the script can be used.
 They powershell as admin and enable running unsigned scripts.